Yangtze River By The Hudson Bay

 Much less is known about Rev. Dr. Elbert S. Todd.

 Rev. Dr. Todd was a farm boy from Adrian, Michigan.
-He attended Adrian College with his parents' encouragement, and then later, he enrolled at The Union Theological Seminary in New York City.
-There is a fine portrait of the man and a Chapter briefly describing him (and his journey with his family to China and ultimately to Kiukiang in 1867) in this book illustrating the life of his niece, Ms. Eva Todd Burch: The Beautiful Life of Eva Todd Burch.
+He attended Adrian College with his parents' encouragement, and later enrolled at The Union Theological Seminary in New York City.
+There is a fine portrait of the man and a brief chapter describing him (and his journey with his family to China and ultimately to Kiukiang in 1867) in this book, which illustrates the life of his niece, Ms. Eva Todd Burch: The Beautiful Life of Eva Todd Burch.

 Typed Lines from Dr. Edward C. Perkins' Personal Account of China Submitted to United Methodist Church in 1951.